-Undergraduate students with high financial need will be considered for Federal Pell and Supplemental Opportunity Grants as a consequence of filing the institutional financial aid application and FAFSA.
-Graduate students enrolling in teacher preparation programs in critical shortage areas will be considered for the new Federal TEACH Grant as a result of filing the FAFSA and the School of Education's TEACH Grant Application, available on the School's Current Students website at http://www.students.education.jhu.edu/financial/apply/.
+Undergraduate students with high financial need may qualify for a Federal Pell and Supplemental Educational Opportunity Grant (SEOG).
+Eligibility for the Federal Pell and SEOG grant is based on your financial need, cost of attendance, and enrollment status.
+Graduate students enrolling in teacher preparation programs in critical shortage areas can be considered for the Federal TEACH Grant by filing the FAFSA and completing the School of Education's TEACH Grant Application, available on our website at http://education.jhu.edu/admission-financial-aid/apply-for-financial-aid/financial-aid-forms/.